-(b) left: a Gaussian phenotype with strong GxE effect but weak environmental main effect (i.e., pure GxE), shown by the dashed red and teal with distinct slopes but cross the center. (b) right: the squared residuals changes with genotype but non-linearly, the linear model misses the true GxE candidate (i.e., DLM and DRM), shown by the flat regression line.
+(b) left: A Gaussian phenotype with a strong GxE effect but a weak environmental main effect (i.e., a pure GxE), shown by the dashed red and teal lines with distinct slopes that cross at the center. (b) right: The squared residual changes with genotype but non-linearly.
+The linear model thus misses the true GxE candidate (i.e., DLM and DRM), shown by the flat regression line.

+*The red and teal points represent samples experiencing two environments.